paulsonnentag/swip/README.md

 # swip

 ![alt tag] (https://github.com/paulsonnentag/swip/blob/master/pong/public/assets/img/example_swip.jpg)
-- Swip concept  -> just pinch to the edges and you're ready to go
+- Swip Markup  -> just pinch to the edges and you're ready to go

 <h3>Inspiration</h3>
 <p>The idea behind this tool was to use 2 or more different devices (e. g.
 Smartphones) to create a bigger screen, quickly exchange Data and create new game pattern mechanics (like pong with shifted screens).
 So we decided to try it out in the 24 hours Inno-{Hacks} hackathon at the DHBW Karlsruhe.</p>